alongchamps/rack-root/README.md

 # Documentation
 I gathered some notes on how I initialized this project over in the [docs](docs.md) file.

+I also started to put together a [design document](design.md) to help me stay on track.

 # Front End
-Frontend - Vue and Vuetify
+Frontend - Vue and Vuetify with package management from npm.

 # Back End
-Backend - FastAPI project with testing for all REST endpoints
+Backend - FastAPI project with testing for all REST endpoints.

-Database - local SQLite file
+Database - local SQLite file.

 # Features
 * Track the inventory and relationships of hardware/VMs in your home lab.
 Everything from racks to servers to NAS devices to the hard drives inside are intended to be in scope.
 Of course, that's not a complete list of object types.